2DMAT/odatse-SXRD/doc/en/source/tutorial/minsearch.rst

 .. code-block::

-   $ py2dmat-sxrd input.toml | tee log.txt
+   $ odatse-SXRD input.toml | tee log.txt

 Then, the standard output will look as follows.